MicrosoftDocs/azure-dev-docs/articles/ai/intelligent-app-templates.md

 # AI app templates

-This section of the documentation introduces you to the Azure AI templates and related articles that use these templates to demonstrate how to perform key developer tasks.
+This section of the documentation introduces you to the *Azure AI templates* and related articles that use these templates to demonstrate how to perform key developer tasks.
 Azure AI templates provide you with well-maintained, easy to deploy reference implementations that help to ensure a high-quality starting point for your AI apps.

-There are two categories of AI app templates:
+There are two categories of AI app templates, **building blocks** and **end-to-end solutions**.

-* **Building blocks** are smaller-scale samples that focus on specific scenarios and tasks.
-* **End-to-end solutions** ARE complete end-to-end solutions including documention, source code, and deployment to allow you to take and extend for your own purposes.

 ## Building blocks

+Building blocks are smaller-scale samples that focus on specific scenarios and tasks.
+Most building blocks demonstrates functionality that leverages the enterprise chat [end-to-end solution](#end-to-end-solutions).

 :::zone pivot="dotnet"